 Marking the Ways - Bowes and Tanfield Railway Paths

 This area, in the shadow of the Angel of the North, has over a 20 year history of placing sculptures in the landscape to add interest and delight.
 This work first started in 1991 with the Marking the Ways project and carries on today - continuing to use artworks to waymark the surprising countryside of south Gateshead.

 The Marking the Ways leaflet, which is available at the Countryside Visitor Centres, and Libraries lists the 35 artworks which can be seen in the countryside of south Gateshead and especially along the Bowes and Tanfield Railway Paths.
-The leaflet can also be downloaded from the top right hand corner of this page although please be aware the actual leaflet is large being A2 size.
+Please be aware the actual leaflet is large being A2 size.

 Many of these are modest stone or timber sculptures by local artists including Gilbert Ward but there are also a number of larger pieces by internationally recognised sculptors including Floating Rocks by Colin Rose at Watergate Forest Park.

 The countryside around central and south Gateshead is one of the area's best kept secrets.
 Once a landscape dominated by coal mining and the development of the world's first railways the area is now an attractive and fascinating place to visit.

 There are a wide range of woods, parks, nature reserves and gardens most with free access where you can walk, watch wildlife, look out for new artworks and explore the signs of our industrial heritage.